Puerto de Luna, New Mexico: Etymology

-Legend has it that Coronado gave the name to the spot where he camped, having seen the rising full moon through a narrow gap in the hills east of the site (English: Gateway of the Moon).
+A legendary etymology is that Coronado gave the name to the spot where he camped, having seen the rising full moon through a narrow gap in the hills east of the site (English: Gateway of the Moon).

 An alternative, more practical name origin refers to the Luna family, who lived at the mouth of Puerto Creek in the 1860s.

+Local residents often refer casually to the community as "PDL".